TomCRiley/martians_round_2/pseudo-code.md

 - Create a robot
 - Set robot initial location
 - Robot to receive instructions
-- Robot interpretate instructions
+- Robot interpret instructions
 - Move the robot
 - Robot scent feature
 - Set blocking move if previous scent is set and robot might fall from grid

 ## Decide the size of grid

-Starting from the bottom left corner is position `(0,0)`, we receive coordinates for the upper right corner, setting the grdi dimensions.
+Starting from the bottom left corner is position `(0,0)`, we receive coordinates for the upper right corner, setting the grid dimensions.

 ## Create a robot